atebitftw/ochescript/doc/language_specification.md

 var result = apply(add, 1, 2); // 3
 ```

+### Returning Functions

-### Functions can be returned from other functions.
+Functions can be returned from other functions.

 ```js
 fun createAdder(a) {